setupyourskills/dew-crumb/README.md

 ["external.dew-crumb"] = {
     config = {
-        enabled = true, -- Enable or disable the module on startup },
+        enabled = true, -- Enable or disable the module on startup separator = ">", -- The character to use as a separator },
 },
 ```